Image

 Peggy O'Neill from Gloucester, MA, treasures her tiny, German-made, wooden nativity scene.
 "I have no idea who purchased it--maybe my maternal grandmother or my mother," Peggy offers.
 "I just know it's over 70 years old; it's always been part of Christmas, and my favorite part of Christmas is placing this nativity in a favorite spot where I can always see it."

-Sunny, with a high of 60 and low of 43 degrees.
-Sunny in the morning, clear in the afternoon and evening,
+Light freezing rain, with a high of 32 and low of 19 degrees.
+Don't forget your umbrella!
+Light freezing rain during the morning, overcast in the afternoon, clear in the evening,